isabella232/dynamic-media-classic.en-1/help/best-practices-optimizing-quality-images.md

       For more information about how you set these three parameters, including best practices to use with the filter, see [Sharpen images in Adobe Dynamic Media Classic and on Image Server](/help/assets/s7_sharpening_images.pdf).

-    * Dynamic Media Classic also lets you control a fourth parameter: monochrome ( `0,1`).
+    * Adobe Dynamic Media Classic also lets you control a fourth parameter: monochrome ( `0,1`).
 This parameter determines if unsharp masking is applied to each color component separately using the value `0` or to the image brightness/intensity using the value `1`.

 As a best practice, start with the unsharp mask radius parameter.
 Radius settings that you can start with are the following: